-- E. Provide a description of how the local area will provide adult and dislocated worker employment and training activities including: - A description and assessment of the type and availability of adult and dislocated worker employment and training activities in the local area (§ 679.560(b)(6)).
+E. Describe how the local area will provide adult and dislocated worker employment and training activities including:

+1. A description and assessment of the type and availability of adult and dislocated worker employment and training activities in the local area (§ 679.560(b)(6)).